Online Resource Allocation via Static Bundle Pricing: Related Work

-\paragraph{Static versus Dynamic Pricing.} A related line of work is due to Rubinstein~\cite{rubinstein-beyond-matroids}, who studied prophet inequalities under general downward-closed feasibility constraints.
+\paragraph{Static versus Dynamic Pricing.} A related line of work is due to \citet{rubinstein-beyond-matroids}, who studied prophet inequalities under general downward-closed feasibility constraints.
 He obtained an $O(\log n \cdot \log r)$-competitive algorithm, where $n$ denotes the number of arriving elements (corresponding to buyers in our setting) and $r$ the maximum cardinality of any feasible solution.
-Rubinstein’s algorithm observes each realized value upon arrival and accepts the element if doing so does not decrease a carefully designed dynamic potential function.
-Since this potential function depends on the current accepted set, the resulting acceptance rule is inherently dynamic.
-Recently, Banihashem et al.~\cite{krysta} showed that any prophet inequality has an implementation using a (sequential) posted price mechanism.
+Rubinstein's algorithm observes each realized value upon arrival and accepts it, if doing so does not decrease a carefully designed dynamic potential function.
+Since this potential function depends on the currently accepted set, the resulting acceptance rule is inherently dynamic.
+Recently, \citet{krysta} proved that any prophet inequality can be implemented by a (sequential, non-static and non-anonymous) posted-price mechanism.

-\paragraph{Lower Bounds.} The general $\Omega(\log n/\log\log n)$ lower bound in prophet inequalities with $n$ buyers that is used as a template for our main lower bound results has been introduced in other forms by Babaioff, Immorlica, and Kleinberg~\cite{babaioff} and by Chawla et al.~\cite{chawla2009}.
-For the $d$-single-minded cases, lower bounds for prophet inequalities under the intersection of $q$ partition matroids also imply hardness for $q$-single-minded prophet inequality instances: Kleinberg and Weinberg~\cite{klein-wein12} gave a $\Omega(\sqrt{q})$ lower bound and Saxena, Velusamy, and Weinberg~\cite{SVW22} strengthened this to $q^{1/2+\Omega(1/\log\log q)}$ using techniques of Alon and Alweiss~\cite{AA20}.
+\paragraph{Lower Bounds.} The general $\Omega(\log n/\log\log n)$ lower bound in prophet inequalities with $n$ buyers, which is used as a template for the proofs of theorems~\ref{thm:lb-gen}~and~\ref{thm:lb-d}, was introduced in other forms by \citet{babaioff} and \citet{chawla2009}.
+Lower bounds for prophet inequalities under the intersection of $d$ partition matroids also imply lower bounds in our online $d$-single-minded setting.
+To this end, \citet{klein-wein12} gave an $\Omega(\sqrt{d})$ lower bound and \citet{SVW22} strengthened this to $d^{1/2+\Omega(1/\log\log q)}$ using techniques from \cite{AA20}.

+\paragraph{Computational (In)approximability.} Our mechanisms can be implemented in time polynomial in the number of buyers $n$ and the number of items $m$, as long as the maximum possible valuation is polynomially large in $n$ and $m$.
+Our approximation guarantees match (i) the computational complexity theoretic lower bounds of $\Omega(m^{1/(B+1)})$ for general single-minded combinatorial auctions \cite{BartalGN03} and $\Omega(\sqrt{m})$ for network routing in directed networks with unit edge capacities \cite{GuruswamiKRSY03}; and (ii) the best known approximation guarantees of $O(d^{1/B})$ for $d$-single-minded combinatorial auctions \cite{BansalKNS12} and $O(m^{1/(B+1)})$ for network routing in directed networks with edge capacity at least $B$ \cite{KolliopoulosS04}.